 - Barbecue sauce (optional) โ Brush on after searing, if you want a BBQ-style finish.
 Try my Memphis BBQ sauce or your favorite.

 โ Pro Tip: Cast iron works best, but any oven-safe skillet will do.
-Or sear in one pan and finish in a preheated baking dish.

 โ Pro Tip: Use a meat thermometerโdonโt just go by time.
-Thatโs how you get tender, juicy results.

-- 145ยฐโ150ยฐF (Medium-Rare): Slightly pink and very juicy.
-145ยฐF is the USDA minimum safe temp for pork.
+- 145ยฐโ150ยฐF (Medium-Rare): Slightly pink, very juicy, and tender.
+145ยฐF is the USDA minimum safe temp.

-- 150ยฐโ155ยฐF (Medium): Fully cooked with no pinkโstill tender and moist.
+- 150ยฐโ155ยฐF (Medium): Fully cooked, still moist and flavorful.

 - 155ยฐโ160ยฐF (Medium-Well): A bit firmer and starting to dry out.

-Itโs optional but helpful โ especially if the ribs were previously frozen.
+Itโs optional but helpfulโespecially if the ribs were previously frozen.
 A short brine (1โ4 hours) improves moisture and tenderness.

 Simple brine (for 1โ4 hours):